akimd/bison/README-hacking.md

 issues.
 The per-test logs are more convenient when working locally.

 #### TESTSUITEFLAGS
-To run just the main test suite, run `make check-local`.
+To run just the main test suite, run `make check-tests`.

-The default is for make check-local to run all tests sequentially.
+The default is for `make check-tests` to run all tests sequentially.
 This can be very time consuming when checking repeatedly or on slower setups.
-This can be sped up in two ways:
+This can be sped up in two ways.

-Using -j, in a make-like fashion, for example:
+1. Using -j, in a make-like fashion, for example:

-    $ make check-local TESTSUITEFLAGS='-j8'
+    $ make check-tests TESTSUITEFLAGS='-j8'

-Actually, when using GNU Make, TESTSUITEFLAGS defaults to the -jN passed to it, so you may simply run
+When using GNU Make, TESTSUITEFLAGS defaults to the -jN passed to it, so you may simply run

-    $ make check-local -j8
+    $ make check-tests -j8

-Running only the tests of a certain category, as specified in the AT files with AT_KEYWORDS([[category]]).
-Categories include:
+2. Running only the tests of a certain category.
+See [tests/README.md](tests/README.md#keywords) for the list of categories.
-- c++, for c++ parsers
-- deprec, for tests concerning deprecated constructs.
-- glr, for glr parsers
-- java, for java parsers
-- report, for automaton dumps

 To get a list of all the tests (and their keywords for -k), run